-If you’re coming in for a cruise from Port Canaveral, chances are you will arrive via the Orlando International Airport.
+If you’re coming in for a cruise, chances are you will arrive via the Orlando International Airport.
 The airport is 45 miles due west of the cruise terminal.

-Of course, if you’re not sure where your going or how best to get there, that distance may as well be an ocean.
-Below, we’ve rounded up all the information you need to get to the port and start enjoying your cruise.
+Of course, if you’re not sure where you’re going or how best to get there, that distance may as well be an ocean.
+Below, we’ve rounded up all the information on transportation options to help you get to the port and start enjoying your cruise.

 The easiest address to use for the port is 9005 Charles Rowland Drive, Port Canaveral, Florida, 32920.